Cadiboo/NoCubes/README.md

 5. Open the build.gradle file in IntelliJ (make sure you're using an older IntelliJ version that supports Gradle 2.14, I downloaded a 2018 version)
 6. Download OptiFine from [here](https://optifine.net/downloads) (I used the latest non-prerelease version - `HD U F5` at the time)
 7. Run OptiFine by double clicking it (Mac: if you get a dialog about it being from an unidentified developer open System Preferences and go to Security & Privacy, there should be a button at the bottom saying 'Open Anyway')
-8. Click 'Extract' and put the resulting file in `./run/mods`
+8. Click 'Extract' and put the resulting file in `./run/mods` (so `NoCubesProjectDirectory/run/mods`, create it if it doesn't exist)
 9. Download OptiFineDevTweaker from [here](https://github.com/OpenCubicChunks/OptiFineDevTweaker/releases) and put it into `./run/mods/`
 10. Thats as far as I got before I spent hours fruitlessly debugging graphics driver issues when trying to run OptiFine.